myint/perceptualdiff/README.rst

     perceptualdiff image1.(tif | png) image2.(tif | png) [options]
     -verbose : Turns on verbose mode
     -fov deg : Field of view, deg, in degrees.
 Usually between 10.0 to 85.0.
-               This controls how much of the screen the oberserver is seeing.
+               This controls how much of the screen the observer is seeing.
                Front row of a theatre has a field of view of around 25 degrees.
                Back row has a field of view of around 60 degrees.
     -threshold p : Sets the number of pixels, p, to reject.
-For example if p is 100, then the test fails if 100 or more pixels are perceptably different.
+For example if p is 100, then the test fails if 100 or more pixels are perceptibly different.
     -gamma g : The gamma to use to convert to RGB linear space.
 Default is 2.2 -luminance l : The luminance of the display the observer is seeing.
 Default is 100 candela per meter squared